cairo140/uptop-server/README.md

     {"status":"success","body":{"uptop":true}}

-If there is nobody to high five, the server will respond with something like this:
+If there is nobody to high five, the server will respond with HTTP status code 404 and something like this:

     {"status":"not_found","body":{"uptop":false}}